Restaurants in Chicago

 Pizzeria Uno is famous for its original Deep Dish Pizza, a pie-like crust stuffed with meat and fresh vegetables and cheese.
 This Chicago-style pizza originated at Pizzeria Uno in 1943 and both locals and out-of-towners pack into the panelled rooms for a filling meal.
 Other delicious dishes on the menu include Angus Beef steaks, ribs, and inventive new creations such as Chicken Milanese or Spicy Chicken Flatbread.
 There is often a wait, but regulars maintain it is more than worth it.
 Open from 11am daily.

 Address: 29 East Ohio Street

 Telephone: (312) 321 1000

-Voted the best barbecue in Chicago, Smoque serves traditional Midwest barbecue like applewood-smoked baby back and St. Louis-style ribs, brisket (smoked for 15 hours), pulled pork (smoked for 12 hours) and sides like cornbread and mac and cheese.
-The restaurant is casual, and diners stand in line to order at the counter.
+Voted the best barbecue in Chicago, Smoque serves traditional Midwest barbecue.
+Dishes like the applewood-smoked baby back and St. Louis-style ribs, brisket (smoked for 15 hours), pulled pork (smoked for 12 hours) and sides like cornbread and mac and cheese.
+The restaurant is casual and diners stand in line to order at the counter.
 Smoque's location outside of downtown Chicago makes it inconvenient for some tourists, but it is located near an El station and most diners say it's worth the trip!
 Open Tuesday to Sunday 11am-9pm, closes 10pm on Friday and Saturday.